EC directs states to provide adequate security to star campaigners during poll period | Law-Order

 - India

-Days after shots were fired at the car of AIMIM chief Asaduddin Owaisi in western Uttar Pradesh, the Election Commission on Saturday directed chief secretaries of all states to provide adequate security cover to star campaigners of political parties within their states during election period.
+Days after shots were fired at the car of AIMIM chief Asaduddin Owaisi in western Uttar Pradesh, the Election Commission has directed chief secretaries of all states to provide adequate security cover to star campaigners of political parties within their states during the election period.

-In the letter, also marked to state chief electoral officers, the EC said it has been brought to its notice that the ''star campaigners in the ongoing general elections to the legislative assemblies of the five states have faced security issues''.
+In a letter dated February 5 and also marked to state chief electoral officers, the EC said it has been brought to its notice that the ''star campaigners in the ongoing general elections to the legislative assemblies of the five states have faced security issues''.

 The star campaigners constitute an integral part of the election process and their security is of utmost importance for ensuring free and fair elections, the poll panel asserted.